abhishek-kumar-code/Redfish_Public/Specification.md

 ### Requests

-This section describes the requests that can be sent to SPMA services.
+This section describes the requests that can be sent to Redfish services.

 #### Request Headers

 HTTP defines headers that can be used in request messages.
-The following table defines those headers and their requirements for SPMA services.
+The following table defines those headers and their requirements for Redfish services.

-* SPMA services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Required column is set to "Yes".
+* Redfish services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Required column is set to "Yes".
-* SPMA services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Required column is set to "Conditional" under the conditions noted in the description.
+* Redfish services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Required column is set to "Conditional" under the conditions noted in the description.
-* SPMA services should understand and be able to process the headers in the following tables as defined by the HTTP 1.1 specification if the value in the Required column is set to "No".
+* Redfish services should understand and be able to process the headers in the following tables as defined by the HTTP 1.1 specification if the value in the Required column is set to "No".

 | Header          | Required    | Supported Values                      | Description                                                                                                                                                                                                                                                                                                             |
 | --------        | ---         | -----------------                     | ------------                                                                                                                                                                                                                                                                                                            |